dbenesh82/clc_generalism/analyses/stage_level_analyses/stage_level_analysis_host_range_freq.md

 driven by certain generalist stages.
 We confirmed this by adding a stage by taxa (family) interaction to the model, which explained and additional \~13% of the variation.
 This suggests that particular taxa may diverge from the observed trends across stages.
+Finally, we assessed cross-stage tradeoffs.
+We compared whether generalism at the previous stage was related to generalism at the current stage, which reduced the dataset by about half.
+The trends followed the pattern expected from life cycle simulations, but only weakly, suggesting that there are not obvious tradeoffs between stages.